cdig/svga/README.md

 Once an arrow has been created, it has properties that can be changed.
 For example, ```scope.arrows.flow = 0.4``` or ```scope.arrows.reverse()``` will reverse the direction of the arrows.
 You can even specify which segment to animate by calling ```scope.arrows.segment0.reverse()```.
 You can also change the scale of an arrow by ```scope.arrows.scale = 0.4```

 ###Animating Arrows
 In order to start animating a series of arrows, call ```scope.root.FlowArrows.start()```.
-This will start the scene animation.
+This will start the flow arrows animation.

 ###Styling Arrows
-You can specify the colour of an arrow by setting the colour property.
+You can specify the colour of an arrow by setting the color property.
 In order to do this, on an arrow, call ```scope.arrows.setColor("red")```

 ##Outside Access